PankajKumarAgrawal1729/-Low-Level-Design-Concepts/BehavioralDesignPattern/StateDesignPattern/Readme.md

 ### Output

 ```
-Opening connection...
-Acknowledging data...
-Closing connection...
-Cannot acknowledge, connection is closed.
+Red Light -> Changing to Green
+Green Light -> Changing to Yellow
+Yellow Light -> Changing to Red
+Red Light -> Changing to Green
 ```

 ### Explanation

-- **State Interface (`TCPConnectionState`)**: Defines the operations (`open`, `close`, `acknowledge`) that vary depending on the state of the `TCPConnection`.
+- **State (`TrafficLightState`)**: This is an interface defining a method to change the state of the traffic light.
-- **Concrete States (`EstablishedState`, `ClosedState`, `ListeningState`)**: Implement the state-specific behavior.
-For example, in the `ClosedState`, calling `acknowledge` results in an error message, while in the `EstablishedState`, it acknowledges data.
+- **Concrete States (`RedLightState`, `GreenLightState`, `YellowLightState`)**: These classes implement the state transition logic for each traffic light color.
-- **Context (`TCPConnection`)**: Maintains the current state and delegates the state-specific behavior to the current state object.
-It also provides methods (`open`, `close`, `acknowledge`) that trigger state transitions.
+- **Context (`TrafficLightContext`)**: This class holds a reference to the current state and allows changing the state through the `changeLight` method.
+- **Client (`StatePatternDemo`)**: Simulates the traffic light changing its state in a continuous cycle.

 ### Benefits

-- **Simplifies Complex State Logic**: By encapsulating state-specific behavior into separate classes, the code becomes easier to understand and maintain.
+- **Simplifies Complex Conditionals**: The State pattern eliminates the need for complex conditionals (`if-else` or `switch` statements) by encapsulating state-specific behavior in separate classes.
+- **Encapsulates State Transitions**: Each state is responsible for managing the transition to the next state, which leads to cleaner and more maintainable code.
-- **Adheres to Open/Closed Principle**: New states can be added without modifying the existing context or other states.
+- **Extensible**: New states can be added without changing the existing codebase.
-- **Improves Maintainability**: The behavior for each state is localized to its corresponding class, making it easier to update or modify.

 ### Drawbacks

-- **Increased Number of Classes**: Each state requires a separate class, which can lead to an increase in the number of classes in the system.
+- **Overhead of State Classes**: For each state, you need to create a separate class, which can lead to more code and possibly higher memory usage, especially in systems with many states.
-- **Context-State Coupling**: The context needs to be aware of the state transitions, which can introduce some level of coupling.
+- **State Explosion**: If there are many states, managing them could become complex and might introduce the need for additional coordination between states.

 ### Use Cases

-- **Finite State Machines**: Useful for implementing finite state machines where an object can be in one of many states and its behavior changes based on the current state.
-- **UI Components**: Managing different states of a UI component, like a button that can be in enabled, disabled, or loading states.
+- **State Machines**: Systems that transition between states, like traffic lights, turnstiles, elevators, etc.
+- **Game Development**: Character states in a game, where a character may transition between different modes like walking, running, jumping, etc.
-- **Transaction Management**: Managing the different states of a financial transaction (e.g., pending, approved, rejected).
+- **Workflow Systems**: Approval workflows, where a document moves between different states (e.g., draft, review, approved, rejected).

-The State pattern is ideal for scenarios where an object’s behavior is dependent on its state and the state can change at runtime.
-It provides a cleaner and more maintainable way to handle state-specific behavior than using conditional statements (e.g., `if-else` or `switch` statements) throughout the code.
+### Real-World Example

+- **ATM Machine**: An ATM can be in different states like **Idle**, **HasCard**, **PinEntered**, and **DispensingCash**.
+Each state defines the behavior of the ATM, and the machine transitions between these states depending on user actions.

+The **State Design Pattern** makes an object's behavior dependent on its state and allows for flexible state transitions.
+It promotes the Open/Closed Principle by allowing the system to easily add new states without modifying existing behavior.